milselarch/RCV-tele-bot/README.md

    ```
    requires that the user is one of the registered
    voters of the poll
-   The last option of the ranked vote can also accept 2 special values, `0` and `nil`:
+   The last option of the ranked vote can also accept 2 special values,
+   `abstain` and `withhold`:
-   - Vote `0` to abstain from voting for any option in the poll
+   - Vote `withhold` to abstain from voting for any option in the poll
      (In this scenario, no vote will be given to any of the candidates,
      but the voter will still be counted towards the total number of
      voters needed to achieve a majority in the polling result calculation)
-   - Vote `nil` to effectively exclude yourself from the poll
+   - Vote `abstain` to effectively exclude yourself from the poll
      (In this scenario, no vote will be given to any of the candidates,
      and the voter will no longer be counted towards the total number of
      voters needed to achieve a majority in the polling result calculation)